codalab/codalab-worksheets/README.md

 ### Worksheet basics

-So far, every bundle we've created has been added to the `home` worksheet.
+So far, every bundle we've created has been added to the `codalab` worksheet.
 Recall that a worksheet is like a directory, but we can do much more.
 We can edit the worksheet: